-Proposals which affects a heritage asset or its setting must demonstrate how the impact of the development avoids or minimises any conflict with the significance of the asset.
+Any proposal which affects a heritage asset or its setting must demonstrate how the impact of the development avoids or minimises any conflict with the significance of the asset.
 Proposals will be supported where this has been appropriately assessed and the outcome sustains and enhances the heritage asset.
-Where a proposal would result in less than substantial harm to a heritage asset this must be appropriately justified and balanced against identified public benefits.
+Where a proposal would result in any harm to a heritage asset this must be appropriately justified and balanced against identified public benefits.

-Any proposal affecting the Stainton and Thornton Conservation Area (see map Appendix 6) including its setting should demonstrate how it would sustain or enhance its character or appearance as defined in the Conservation Area Character Appraisal.
+Any proposal affecting the Stainton and Thornton Conservation Area (see map Appendix 6) including in its setting should demonstrate how it would sustain or enhance the character or appearance of the Conservation Area, including as defined in the Conservation Area Character Appraisal.

-Proposals in the Conservation Area and its setting should pay special attention to the following:
+Proposals in the Conservation Area and its setting should pay special attention to:

-- 1. They have regard to the guidance contained in the National Design Guide and the National Model Design Code. - 2.
-Key views into and out of the conservation area (see Figure 5) proposed development should seek to protect or enhance existing views.
-Trees within views should, where possible, be protected. - 3.
-The impact of design all new development should, where possible, make use of vernacular materials, designs and scaling, reflecting those present within the conservation area. - 4.
-Appropriate boundaries new boundary treatments should provide enclosure, and historic walls and hedges should be retained.
-The removal and alteration of boundaries which negatively impact on the character of the conservation area will not be supported. - 5.
-Densities the density of proposals should take account of the character of the heritage asset and its setting.
+- 1. Key views within the conservation area, development including householder development and new dwellings should protect or enhance existing views.
+Trees within these views are important to the character of the area and as such should be protected. - 2.
+Impact of new design, development including householder development and new dwellings should carefully consider the use of vernacular materials, designs and scaling, reflecting those present within the conservation area. - 3.
+Appropriate boundaries, boundary treatments should provide enclosure.
+Historic walls and hedges should be retained; removal and alterations which negatively impact on the character of the conservation area will not be supported.
+Boundaries of new developments should contribute positively to the conservation area. - 4.
+Densities should take account of the impact on the heritage asset; low density of the built environment should be reflected in any development within the conservation area and its setting.

-Archaeological features within the parish should be protected and whenever possible, enhanced.
+Archaeological features within the parish should be protected and whenever possible, enhanced, to allow further knowledge to be sought of such sites.
 Where development impacts on archaeology, appropriate investigation and recording should be undertaken.